elgw/deconwolf/doc/dw.md

 and quality. n=2 default.

 **\--float**
 : Save the output using 32-bit floats, also turns off any scaling.
+Please note that without this flag, images will be saved as 16-bit unsigned integers and will be scaled to make most use of that format, see the log files for scaling factor used.

 **\--version**, **-V**
 : Show version information and quit.